 Health and safety laws place strict requirements on employers, but employees must also share responsibility for their safety by ensuring that they follow instructions, use the PPE provided and bring any defects to the attention of their employer.

 If your employer has failed to provide you with adequate personal protective equipment and you have sustained an injury or illness as a result, you may have a valid claim for compensation.
-At InjuryClaims.co.uk, we have experienced personal injury solicitors who have helped thousands of people across the UK recover compensation for the injuries they have suffered at work.
+At InjuryClaims.co.uk, we work in partnership with experienced personal injury solicitors who have helped thousands of people across the UK recover compensation for the injuries they have suffered at work.

-If you would like to find out more information about the service we offer, or to find out if you are eligible to make a claim, please request a callback today.
-We will call you back to arrange a free claim assessment, which is provided to you without any cost or obligation to proceed further.
-If you have a valid claim, we will handle your case on your behalf and help you obtain the highest level of compensation that you are entitled to.
+If you would like to find out more information about the service on offer, or to find out if you are eligible to make a claim, please request a callback today or call 0800 678 1410.
+A friendly legal adviser will call you back to arrange a free claim assessment, which is provided to you without any cost or obligation to proceed further.
+If you have a valid claim, your solicitor will handle your case on your behalf and help you obtain the highest level of compensation that you are entitled to.